 Big Sur holds a special place in my heart.
-Most summers growing up, my parents and our family friends would take a quick two-hour road trip to Big Sur.
-We would stay at the Big Sur Lodge or camp under the stars.
-While the parents partied (hey, it was the ’80s), us kids would run wild around the Nepenthe grounds.
+Most summers growing up, my parents and our family friends would take a quick road trip to Big Sur.
+We stayed at Big Sur Lodge or we would camp under the tall redwood trees.
+While the parents partied (hey, it was the ’80s), we kids would run wild around the Nepenthe grounds.
 We would play in the sand at Pfeiffer Beach and then lounge in the river that runs along the Big Sur Lodge.
-I remember it feeling so free; like a totally different way of living.
-There were no phones or devices, simply beautiful nature and our imaginations.
+I remember feeling so free.
+There were no iPhones or technology to distract us.
+Just beautiful nature and our imaginations.

-Here is my guide to all the spots you must squeeze into a quick trip to the beloved Big Sur.
+Here is my guide to all the spots you must squeeze into a quick trip to my beloved Big Sur.
 Almost all photos were taken on 35mm film.

 The Road Trip

 The iconic road trip on Highway 1 into Big Sur is definitely one of the best parts.
 Mile after mile, the road hugs tight onto the rugged terrain filled with epic ocean views.
 Many of the stops are picture-perfect filled with the bright blue ocean and sprawling wildflowers.
 It’s a photographer’s delight.
 If you want a soundtrack to accompany you on your journey, download my Big Sur playlist.
 Wi-Fi is spotty along the way, so downloading it is your best bet!

 One of Big Sur’s most recognizable landmarks is Bixby Bridge.
 It’s one of the world’s highest single-span bridges (and very photogenic).